-- Require all districts to use evidence-based literacy instructional materials and curricula (H.4423) - Allocate state funding for a statewide literacy initiative for: - District adoption of evidence-based curricula, technical support, coaching, and professional development for educators - Literacy coaches in the highest need schools - High dosage tutoring for first grade reading in districts with low-income rates over 50% that have adopted high quality curricula and have trained K-2 teachers in science of reading aligned instruction
+- Require all districts to use evidence-based literacy instructional materials and curricula - Allocate state funding for a statewide literacy initiative for: - District adoption of evidence-based curricula, technical support, coaching, and professional development for educators - Literacy coaches in the highest need schools - High-dosage tutoring for first grade reading in districts with low-income rates over 50% that have adopted high quality curricula and have trained K-2 teachers in science of reading aligned instruction mbae.org 1

-High Dosage Tutoring Model Provides a Literacy Safety Net for Low-Income Students
+High-Dosage Tutoring Model Provides a Literacy Safety Net for Low-Income Students

-Across educational interventions, tutoring is confirmed by research to be one of the most effective; a recent analysis shows that on average tutoring gains equate to students attending an additional 3-15 months of school.
+Across educational interventions, tutoring is confirmed by research to be one of the most effective; a recent analysis shows that on average tutoring gains equate to students attending an additional 3-15 months of school.1

-A high-quality high dosage tutoring model in MA targets skills that "crack the code" of reading.
-The One8 Foundation funded program currently serves first graders in 46 schools across 13 districts, with around 2,200 students being tutored.
+A high-quality high-dosage tutoring model in MA targets skills that "crack the code" of reading.
+In the 2024-25 School Year, the One8 Foundation is providing funding for 49 schools in 13 districts, with 2,599 students being tutored.

-The first grade high dosage tutoring program targets first graders who have not mastered Kindergarten reading skills and therefore have gaps in their learning.
+The first grade high-dosage tutoring program targets first graders who have not mastered Kindergarten reading skills and therefore have gaps in their learning.
 If these gaps are left unaddressed, these students cannot access first grade curricula and will likely fall further behind over the course of the school year.
 This decreases their chances of emerging from first grade as a reader ready for the next level.